huseyinyilmaz/machete/README.rst

    $ bin/machete start
    $ bin/machete connect [machete_master_node_name@127.0.0.1]

 This will connect your current node to cluster.
 You can use any node in the cluster to connect.
-You do not really need to use the node that schema is created.
+You do not really need to use the node that schema is created on.

 Deploying release
 =================